graemeniedermayer/ArExperiments/README.md

 ### Camera Access
 This works by dropping out of AR temporarily and taking a screen capture from a video and then restarting the AR session.
 Super hacky.

+### Hydrogen Atom
+This uses a worker for the heavy computation and hows hydrogen atom.

 ## Goal Experiments

 ### TODO